amirdew/CollectionViewPagingLayout/README.md

 ## Limitations
 -  Specify the number of visible cells:

-You need to specify the number of visible cells since this layout gives you the flexibility to show the next and previous cells.
+You need to specify the number of visible cells.
+Since this layout gives you the flexibility to show the next and previous cells,
-By default, the layout loads all of the cells in the collection view frame and that means it keeps all of them in memory.
+By default, it loads all of the cells in the collectionview's frame, which means iOS keeps all of them in the memory.
-You can specify the number of cells that you need to show at a time by considering your design.
+Based on your design, you can specify the number of cells that you need to show.

 - didSelectItemAt:

-The way that this library works is by putting all of the cells in the collectionview's frame and applying transforms on the target-view (`StackTransformView.cardView`, `ScaleTransformView.scalableView` and `SnapshotTransformView.targetView`).
+The way that this library works is by putting all of the cells in the collectionview's frame and applying transforms on the target-view
+(`StackTransformView.cardView`, `ScaleTransformView.scalableView` and `SnapshotTransformView.targetView`).

 So, you can use `func collectionView(_ collectionView: UICollectionView, didSelectItemAt indexPath: IndexPath)` but if you have multiple cells on screen only one of them is selectable! (because the others are below it).

 You can implement `func zPosition(progress: CGFloat) -> Int` to specify which cell should be on the top.

 This also means you can't handle any gesture for multiple cells.
 But, there is a built-in solution to this, see [Select Item At](https://github.com/amirdew/CollectionViewPagingLayout#select-item-at)

 - It doesn't support RTL layouts